Mobiousjr/alx-system_engineering-devops/README.md

-This repo if for shell basics tasks
+This repo is for shell basics tasks